ronakupadhyaya/Slapjack/README.md

 #### Re-setting the ID on the Server - `app.js`

-We now need to modify the event handler on the server for `username` to check if we are receiving a String (in which case, a new user is attempting to join the game) or we are receiving an Object with an ID (in which case, an existing user with a different Socket connection is attempting to re-join the game).
+Modify the `username` event handler on the server to check if we are receiving a String (in which case, a new user is attempting to join the game) or if we are receiving an Object with an ID (in which case, an existing user is re-joining the game).

-Wrap your existing event handler for receiving the `username` event on the server in a conditional that checks for the type of the `data` we receive, which should be `true` in this conditional for types of "string".
+Your new `username` event halder should:

+1. If the data received is a String, do the same thing as before.
-Otherwise, if the `data` we receive is an Object, simply set `socket.playerId` to the ID received from the Object in `data` so that additional calls to `slap` or `playCard` will be using the correct Player ID.
-Finally, emit back a `start` event and an `updateGame` event back to the socket so that it can be up-to-date with all other players of the game.
+2. Otherwise, if the `data` we receive is an Object, set `socket.playerId` to `data.id`.
+Now, additional calls to `slap` or `playCard` will be using the correct Player ID.
+Finally, send (i.e. emit) back `start` and `updateGame` events to initialize the game state of the player who is re-joining.

 ### Implementing Persistence